| At least 50 people from at least five EU states attended this session,

 (Collectif CGT de la restauration rapide) which covers several fast food

 `chain’ enterprises.
-When workers at McDonalds in Saint-Denis went on
+When workers at McDonalds in Saint-Denis went

 strike against sackings which unjustly accused five workers of stealing